Black Rose - Aeonium arboreum zwartkop

 When grown in full sun, the foliage takes on a deep, almost black color, which is why it's often referred to as the "Black Rose."

+When grown in partial shade, the rosettes display a beautiful combination of purple-red hues with a green center.
 It's such a versatile plant that can add a touch of elegance and drama to any garden or succulent collection.

 The flowers of Aeonium zwartkop bloom in the spring and produce clusters of small, yellow star-shaped flowers that emerge from the center of its rosette-shaped foliage.
 The contrast between the dark purple-black leaves and the bright yellow flowers creates a stunning display.
 The flowers attract bees and other pollinators, adding life and movement to your garden.